StackVista/stackstate-docs/stackpacks/integrations/new-aws.md

 ### Status

 ## Integration details

 ### Data retrieved

 #### Events

+The AWS integration does not retrieve any Events data.

 #### Metrics

+The AWS integration does not retrieve any Metrics data.

 #### Topology

 | Data | Description |
 |:---|:---|